arnab132/Matrix-Multiplication-With-User-Input-Python/README.md

 3
 4
 3

 [[2, 1, 4], [2, 1, 2], [3, 4, 3]]

-Display Array In Matrix Form
+Display Array In Matrix Form:

 2 1 4
 2 1 2
 3 4 3

 Enter N for N x N matrix : 3

 Enter the element ::>

 1
 2
 3